• Skip to content

 Whether that board is an independent board, member board, or church leadership, planning is critical to a ministry’s ability to achieve its mission.

-These meetings should be structured and facilitated to ensure a plan is developed and the next steps are clear as to what (needs to be done), who (will do it), and when (timeline) key objectives will be met.
+To ensure that these meetings are a success, they should be structured and facilitated to so that a plan is developed and the next steps are clear as to what (needs to be done), who (will do it), and when (timeline) key objectives will be met.

 At least once a year, the oversight group should step back and assess the organization by asking some crucial questions.